 - How to set up SSO in your IDP and Deputy

 Go to the Enterprise tab and under 'General Settings', click 'Single sign-on settings'

-Go to the Global Settings, General tab and click 'Single sign-on settings'
+Go to the Business Settings, General tab and click 'Single sign-on settings'

 Check out our FAQ guide for any questions.

 Supported Identity Providers

 You will need to use an identity provider that supports SAML 2.0.

 Deputy supports, but is not limited to, the following IdP Providers:

 Setting up single sign-on in the Identity Provider